Erwin Lutzer

 Erwin W. Lutzer (born October 3, 1941) is a Canadian-born evangelical Christian speaker, radio broadcaster, and author.
 He is the pastor emeritus of The Moody Church in Chicago, Illinois (1980–2016).

 Career

 Born in Saskatchewan, Canada, Lutzer became a born-again Christian at age 14.
 In 1962, he graduated from Winnipeg Bible Institute (now Providence University College and Theological Seminary) with a Bachelor's Degree in Biblical Education.
-He taught at Briercrest Bible Institute in Caronport, Saskatchewan, in the late 1960's - early 1970's.
+He taught at Briercrest Bible Institute in Caronport, Saskatchewan, in the late 1960s – early 1970s.
 He served as senior pastor of Edgewater Baptist Church, Chicago, from 1971 to 1977.
 During that time he completed an M.A. in Philosophy from Loyola University Chicago.
 Previously he had earned the Master of Theology from Dallas Theological Seminary in 1967.
-He then entered the PhD program at Loyola to pursue a doctorate in Philosophy; however, he did not complete his dissertation.
+He then entered the PhD program at Loyola to pursue a doctorate in philosophy; however, he did not complete his dissertation.
 In subsequent years, Lutzer has received two honorary doctorates, an LL.D. from Simon Greenleaf School of Law and a Doctor of Divinity from Western Conservative Baptist Seminary.